Hakuyume/pandoc-filter-graphviz/README.md

 # Graphviz filter for Pandoc

-This filter adds Graphviz code block support to Pandoc.
+This filter provides Graphviz code block support.

 ## Features
 - This filter embeds svg image directly when the output format is html.